 The original recipe did not call for honey but honey is such a natural fit for a Jewish apple cake.
 We replaced a bit of granulated sugar with some honey and just love the results.
 Honey is such a flavor powerhouse and depending on the type of honey you use, you can tweak the flavor.

-For instance, clover honey is very mild and barely detectable but darker kinds of honey like buckwheat will add a noticeable depth of flavor.
-Since we are using honey in this recipe, we reduced the oven temperature to 325°F. Honey will make baked goods brown quicker so reducing the oven will compensate for that.
+- First, since we are using honey in this recipe, we reduced the oven temperature to 325°F. Honey will make baked goods brown quicker so reducing the oven will compensate for that.
 If you choose to eliminate the honey then increase the temperature to 350°F.

 The best part about adding honey to the cake is that it helps the apple cake stay fresh and moist longer.
 Not that this cake is going to last very long.
 People are going to go back for seconds and gobble this cake up in a flash.